-- Station Message: Press the a icon next to a station message to place a call to the person that left the station message, or double-press the station message to place the call. - Voice Mail Message: Press the icon next to a voice mail message to place a call to your voice mail system, or double-press the voice mail message to place the call. - System Message: Press the Q icon to open a dialog box showing the system message text.
-You can also select the Details button below the message list to open a dialog box displaying the complete system message text.
+- Station Message: Press the icon next to a station message to place a call to the person that left the station message, or double-press the station message to place the call. - Voice Mail Message: Press the icon next to a voice mail message to place a call to your voice mail system, or double-press the voice mail message to place the call. - System Message: Press the icon to open a dialog box showing the system message text.
+You can also select the message list to open a dialog box displaying the complete system message text.